trishume/sympy-wiki-with-svn/GSoC-2011-Application-Tomas-Bambas:-Improve-the-plotting-module.md

 ### Overview

 Plotting is an important component of every math software.
 SymPy has a basic plotting support by pyglet [4] toolkit, which must be actually shipped with SymPy (some older version comatible with SymPy plotting module).
 This is not a perspective situation.
 I would like to implement a new general Plot() interface which should support multiple backends.
-The goal is connect a new Plot() interface with matplotlib and pyglet library, also implement an independent Google chart API [5] backend (exactly URL generator) and get rid of a shipping an old pyglet library with new SymPy releases.
+The goal is connect a new Plot() interface with matplotlib and pyglet library, also implement an independent Google chart API [5] backend (exactly URL generator) and finally get rid of a shipping an old pyglet library with new SymPy releases.

 ### Midterm Goals